|Guide||♦||144 Triplogs||10 Topics|

 Now on top of Fred Haught Ridge, the trail turns northeast, makes a signed crossing of Forest Road 95, then drops down to the edge of Bear Canyon.
-The faint trail contours north along the edge of the canyon for a few hundred yards, before making a brief and rather unexpected turn to the west.
-Turning north again, the Fred Haught Trail makes a short and steep descent down a grassy hillside, switchbacks once, and arrives at Forest Road 95 again, whose route it will share for the next one third of a mile through Bear Canyon.
+The faint trail contours north along the canyon's edge for a few hundred yards before making a brief and rather unexpected turn to the west.
+Turning north again, the Fred Haught Trail makes a short and steep descent down a grassy hillside, switchbacks once, and arrives at Forest Road 95 again, whose route it will share for the next one-third of a mile through Bear Canyon.
 Bear Canyon is a scenic location, with tall firs and narrow canyon walls of pale Kaibab Limestone.

 The road/trail crosses Bear Canyon at a hairpin curve, then turns north to exit the canyon.
 Where Forest Road 95 bends to the east, a little ways past the crossing, the Fred Haught Trail leaves the road on the right (south) side to make an easy climb up a short side drainage.
 At the top of this drainage, the trail makes a signed crossing of Forest Road 139A.
 This is the northern access point, also known as the Pinchot Trailhead.

 To reach Pinchot Cabin, continue east along the Fred Haught Trail, which drops off the east side of Telephone Ridge and follows the route of an old road down to a narrow, scenic meadow in Houston Draw.
 Pinchot Cabin awaits in the meadow, as does an ideal campsite.
 The U-Bar and Houston Brothers trails come in from the north and south, respectively, and converge near Pinchot Cabin.
-At this point, one can continue on the Cabin Loop Trail system, or return the way they came. - Sep 28 2008 Preston the yeti & ryan321One-Way Notice:
+At this point, one can continue on the Cabin Loop Trail system or return the way they came.